Low vitamin B12 easy to avoid

 lower than normal and considerably above the levels normally associated with anaemia.
 She also cautions that the blood level of cobalamin is an unreliable indicator of deficiency and

-tissue levels of the vitamin may be quite low even though the blood levels are normal.
+that tissue levels of the vitamin may be quite low even though the blood levels are normal.
 The best test of cobalamin deficiency involves measuring the blood levels of homocysteine and

 methylmalonic acid.
 If the level of these two precursors to the metabolic reactions controlled by cobalamin are high then the vitamin B12 level is low.
 Vitamin B12 deficiencies may be